Sclafani Foods: Company history

-2008

 In late 2008 the Gus Sclafani Corporation helps cement standards for olive oil.
 On November 5, Connecticut was the first state to adopt regulations to establish a standard of identity for olive oil products sold in the state.

-2010-Present

 In October 2010 The Gus Sclafani Corporation's tomatoes were selected as a Chef Pick for Essential Italian Ingredients in Food & Wine.

 The Gus Sclafani Corporation celebrated its centennial anniversary in 2011 and was featured in the Norwalk Hour.

 CEO and President of The Gus Sclafani Corporation Luciano Sclafani Jr. was selected as grand marshal of the 2013 Columbus Day Parade.